Our free membership, business.com+, takes the pain out of choosing new business services.

 • Role-based security, in which system administrators assign — and restrict — access and editing capabilities on each file.
 You can easily set up general permissions and assign them on both an individual and group basis; however, they can be overridden as needed.

-• General security, with which you can create and set access limits across your business, for individuals or groups of individuals.
+• General security, with which you can create and set access limits across your business for individuals or groups of individuals.
 You can establish password-change frequency levels and maximum session times, enable dual-factor authentication, program permissible log-in times and internet protocol addresses, set up single sign-on authentication and more.

 No-Code Automation Workflows

-Revver workflow tools
+Revver automation tools

 We like how Revver allows you to sort and store documentation in a logical structure that makes sense for your business without requiring a great deal of experience with the platform.
 We further appreciate that the system offers no-code, enterprise-grade automation that anybody can manage without coding skills.
 The platform is capable of automating manual, repetitive document processes, such as routing documents, requesting approvals, creating new folders and extracting data.

-You can describe stages to the system via the panel shown in the image above or drag-and-drop steps and stages as well as users and document types, into a custom workflow.
+We like how the platform gives users the choice of describing stages to the system via the panel shown in the image above or drag-and-drop steps and stages as well as users and document types, into a custom workflow.
 You can reflect complexity in the process by setting different rules for the workflow depending on what a user fills in on a given document.

 Businesses can rely on Revver to automatically file documents, saving time and increasing productivity.
 Regardless of whether the document is initially located in a text message, an email or on a hard drive, users can store files in the program and search for them as needed through the filing processes.
 The workflow tools help make completing everyday document-related operations more efficient.
 Competitor DocuPhase also has automation features that boost productivity; learn all about them in our detailed DocuPhase review.